datastaxdevs/workshop-spring-stargate/README.md

 ![#](images/tutorials/dataloader-07-mail2.png)

-Using the CQL Console enter now the CQL command command from the email:
+Using the CQL Console enter the CQL command that was suggested in the email as below.

 ```sql
 SELECT * FROM stargate.destinations LIMIT 10;